kardchcode/fullscreen-whatsapp-web/README.md

 The extension should work on any chromium based browser such as Chrome, Brave, Opera, Edge...

 ## Installation Instructions:
-- Download or Clone this repo and extract it into a folder
+- [Download](https://codeload.github.com/kardchcode/fullscreen-whatsapp-web/zip/refs/heads/main) this repo and extract it
-- On your browser, navigate to __**chrome://extensions**__ and enable Developer Mode
+- On your browser, navigate to ```chrome://extensions``` and enable Developer Mode there
-- Click **Load Unpacked** and select the folder where you extracted the extension
+- Click ***Load Unpacked*** and select the folder that contains the extension files *(fullscreen-whatsapp-web-main)*
 - That's it!
-(Refresh now the Whatsapp Web page for the changes to take effect)
+(Refresh now the WhatsApp Web page for the changes to take effect)

 ### Before:
 <img src="https://github.com/shreyash-b/whatsapp-web-fullscreen/blob/main/images/before.png" width="600">